 Is Transcranial Magnetic Stimulation Right for Me?

-For years, the initial response to treat mental health conditions has been medication and talk therapy.
+For years, the initial response to treat health conditions has been medication and talk therapy.
 These conventional treatment methods may work for some, however, they don’t work for everyone.
 If your medications haven’t made you 100% better or if you’re having side effects, TMS is an ideal treatment option.
 TMS targets depression at the source, as opposed to medications that can affect the whole body.
 If you’re experiencing any of the following, TMS therapy could be your next step:

 - You’re experiencing symptoms of depression, anxiety, post-traumatic stress disorder, or OCD